NUO0203/LBYARCHMP2/README.md

 For a vector size of 2^20

   The Assembly code is roughly 1.51 times faster than the C code.
 While the speedup is less pronounced than in debug mode, the Assembly code still performs better.
+This shows that even with compiler optimizations, the Assembly code can still provide a performance advantage.

 For a vector size of 2^24

   The speedup factor decreases slightly to around 1.47.
 As with debug mode, this could be due to increased cache misses as the vector size grows.
+However, the fact that the Assembly code still outperforms the C code demonstrates its efficiency.

 For a vector size of 2^26

   The speedup factor increases to around 2.39.
 Again, this suggests that the Assembly code scales better with larger vector sizes.
+This scalability is crucial in release mode, where performance is often a key consideration.

 **Analysis Report for Kernel**